-Everyone knows that if you have the flu, you should stay home from work to recover.
+Everyone knows that if you have the flu, you should stay home from work to recover and not spread infection your colleagues and friends.
 It’s also clear that giving birth requires time off from work.
 But what about stress?
 Can you really take a “stress leave” from work?

 You can, and sometimes taking a stress leave is the right thing to do.
 You may not see your situation strictly as needing a “stress” leave, but you may see it as experiencing burn out, anxiety, or depression.
 You need to apply for a leave of absence for any of these reasons in a similar way.
 Here’s how you should approach making the request for a stress leave from work.

 The Family Medical Leave Act (FMLA) applies to companies with 50 or more employees within a 75-mile radius of the workplace.
 For FMLA eligibility, you must have been employed by your company for at least a year and have worked at least 1250 hours in the past 12 months.
 If you meet these qualifications, it’s possible that you are eligible for legal protection for your stress leave.

 Go to your Human Resources department and let them know you would like to take an FMLA approved absence for stress leave.
 They will provide you with the necessary paperwork that you must take to your doctor.
 Just saying you are too stressed out to work is not sufficient—your doctor will need to recommend that you take a stress leave.

 When you speak with your doctor, it’s important that you speak honestly and not downplay your symptoms.
 She or he can’t make a fair evaluation if you keep saying, “It’s fine.
 Everything is fine.
 I’m just a little stressed.”
 Remember, stress can affect you physically as well as mentally.